Skip to main content

 GB 🇬🇧

 • To visualize data for multiple properties under an account, there is a property picker in the top right corner using the properties field on the AccountType GraphQL endpoint.
-The propertyId is then passed to the ConsumptionOverview component.
+The propertyId is then passed to the ConsumptionGraph component.

 • To display data for electricity supply points, we use the electricityMeterPoints field on the PropertyType GraphQL endpoint and pass the mpan field from the ElectricityMeterPointType as marketSupplyPointId.
-To differentiate imported vs exported data, we use the meters field from the same ElectricityMeterPointType object and the underlying importMeter field on the MeterPointType to determine the readingDirection and pass it to the ConsumptionOverview component.
+To differentiate imported vs exported data, we use the meters field from the same ElectricityMeterPointType object and the underlying importMeter field on the MeterPointType to determine the readingDirection and pass it to the ConsumptionGarph component.

 • Up until now, the API only provides information via the statistics field about which subcosts the total cost of a measurement is composed of.
 The fields label/description cannot be used yet to attribute those cost entries to different tariff bands that were active at the time of usage.